pulpgrinder/sic-transit/documentation.md

 SicTransit actually uses `document.querySelector()` under the hood here, so the selectors can get as fancy as you need them to be.

 ### Integer
 Integers are intepreted as numeric indices into the internal panel stack.
-A negative integer, including "negative zero" -- yes, that is an actual JavaScript value denotes an offset from the top of the stack, while a positive integer, including the normal "positive zero", indicates an offset from the bottom of the stack.
+A negative integer, including "negative zero" -- yes, negative zero is an actual JavaScript value -- denotes an offset from the top of the stack, while a positive integer, including the normal "positive zero", indicates an offset from the bottom of the stack.

 ### HTML Element
 An explicit HTML element.
 This form is mostly  used for internal SicTransit operations, but it's there if you need it.